Road Network and Conditions

 Indigenous and low income areas of the Municipality are however blessed with relatively better roads than most of their middle income counterparts.
 This is because such areas benefited from International Developmental Programmes such as the Urban 4 and 6 Programmes.
 The Challenge facing the Assembly now is to shift more resources to develop roads in the middle income areas

 The major road corridors in the Municipality: Spintex Road and the Teshie-Nungua Beach Roads are well known for long hours of traffic congestion.
-This is due mainly to limited width of these roads and lack of well designed and properly constructed alternative routes.
+This is due mainly to limited width of these roads and lack of well-designed and properly constructed alternative routes.
 For instance, a route such as the Teshie Link which was originally designed to facilitate an alternative north-south (or vice versa) linkage to the Spintex and Beach Roads is in such poor state that motorists tend to avoid it thereby causing congestion on the main road arterials.
 The situation therefore demands a complete redesign of the road network of the Municipality.

-The Assembly is also fortunate to have a rail line passing though but she is yet to develop the full potential of the rail line for its own development.
+The Assembly is also fortunate to have a rail line passing through but she is yet to develop the full potential of the rail line for its own development.
 This is because the rail line provides an asset to facilitate transportation with neighbouring districts.
 It would therefore be necessary for rail terminals to be provided at various locations in the future to facilitate linkage with other districts.
 Such an intervention would however call for strong synergy to be established with all stakeholders such the Ministry of Transport and Communication and Ministry of Local Government and Rural Development.

 Current Initiatives for Improvement of the Road Network